0

 In the News

-Supporting Recovery Programs for Persons Who Wander Grant Application Deadline Is Nov.
-8, 2024
+Supporting Recovery Programs for Persons Who Wander Grant Application Deadline Is EXTENDED TO NOV.
+29, 2024

-The deadline for submitting an application for the Persons Who Wander grant is November 8, 2024.
+The deadline for submitting an application for the Persons Who Wander grant is EXTENDED TO NOVEMBER 29, 2024.

 The Supporting Recovery Programs for Persons Who Wander Grant Program provides a funding opportunity for local governments.
 There is $89,141 available to divide among applicants.